Breedon on the Hill: Geography

 Breedon is notable for its Carboniferous limestone hill that rises 122 m above sea level in a generally low-lying landscape and affords distant views across several counties.
 A large portion of the hill has been cut away by an active quarry now operated by the Breedon Group.
+This currently produces limestone and gravel.
+It has also produced sand.

 On top of the hill is The Bulwarks Iron Age hill fort, within which is Breedon's historic Church of England parish church.
 A recent survey found considerable evidence of occupation within the southern part of the hillfort enclosure.

 Breedon is 3 mi from East Midlands Airport and 5 mi from the junction of the A42 road and M1 motorway.
 The village is 3 mi from the River Trent, and 2 mi from Donington Park motor circuit.

+Etymology

+The name Breedon is first attested in Bede's Ecclesiastical History of the English People of 731, in the form Briudun and Breadun.
+Here the name refers to the settlement now known as Breedon, but the settlement evidently took its name from the hill on which it stands, which must once simply have been called Breedon: the first element of the name derives from Brittonic *breɣ ("hill").
+This word, whose literal meaning was presumably not understood by Old English-speakers, was borrowed into Old English as a name for the hill, with the addition for clarification of the Old English word dūn (also meaning "hill").
+When the word dūn ceased to be understood to mean "hill", and perhaps also to distinguish the settlement from this hill on which it stood, the element on the Hill was added; the form Breedon on the Hill is first attested in 1610.
+Thus the name is, in terms of its etymological meanings, triply tautologous.

 History

 Excavation of The Bulwarks in 1946 identified occupation between about the 1st century BC and about 1st century AD.

-The toponym is derived from the Celtic word bre for hill and the Old English word dun for hill.
-Hence in its current form the name combines three forms of the word hill.
-Briudun, an early spelling, has been traced from AD 731.

 Medieval hagiography manuscripts record four saints buried in Breedon on the Hill.
 They are Friduricus, donor of the Mercian royal monastery built in Breedon during the seventh century, King Eardwulf of Northumbria, and relatively unknown Anglo-Saxon Saints Beonna of Breedon and Cotta of Breedon.

-Breedon has a circular stone-built village lock-up.
-It is 18th-century and similar to the one in the nearby Worthington.
-It was used for detaining local drunks or lost cattle.
+Breedon has a circular stone-built village lock-up with an adjoining animal pound.
+The lock-up is 18th-century and similar to the one in the nearby Worthington.
+It was used for detaining local drunks, and the adjoining pound for straying livestock.
+The lock-up and pound together comprise a Grade II listed building.

 Breedon Hall is an historic building which was the ancestral home of the Curzon family.

 In 1874, a branch of the Midland Railway was built through the eastern part of the parish and Tonge and Breedon railway station was built at Tonge.
 In 1980 British Rail closed the line and later the track was dismantled.
 The trackbed through the parish is now part of National Cycle Route 6.